Rising Sea Levels | 3 SHORTS

 “We know with sea level rise, water isn’t just going to come and go,” Auermuller states in the film.
 “It’s going to come and stay.
 What we know as of today’s high tides… will be the permanent condition moving forward.”

-Awarding-Winning Salqmiut: people
+Awarding-Winning Saliqmiut: people

 along the coast, at the edge